-Making lifestyle changes to improve your health, lose weight, and take care of your heart is a lifelong project that can be compared to a marathon rather than a sprint.
+A heart-healthy diet is good for losing weight and keeping weight off.
+Making lifestyle changes to lose weight and take care of your heart is a lifelong project that can be compared to a marathon rather than a sprint.
 If you approach it with the mindset that you can just make temporary changes, you’ll likely soon fall back into old habits and undo whatever progress you’ve made.
 Making significant improvements to your health requires adopting healthy habits that you can stick with for the long run.

 If the thought of overhauling your diet seems overwhelming and just plain discouraging, think of it more in terms of adopting small but incremental habits that you can maintain and add to over time.
 A healthy diet shouldn’t feel like deprivation, but rather like an opportunity to find some new favorite foods that are great tasting as well as good for you.
 The following are some simple tips for making gradual, lasting dietary changes that are good for your heart — and your waistline — starting today.